aleksandargasevic/CoreIdentityWithStores/README.md

 ## Collaboration

-Feel free to collaborate on project and this sample project for Custom Storage providers
+Feel free to collaborate on project and this sample project for Custom Storage providers.
+Cheers!